Your grain free questions answered

 What are the benefits of a grain-free diet?

-Grains are a good source of nutrients such as carbohydrates, vitamins and fibre, so many animals will benefit from having them in their diet.
+Grains are a good source of nutrients such as carbohydrates, vitamins and fibre, so most pets will generally benefit from having them in their diet.
 However, if your pet is prone to allergies, itchiness or digestive issues, a grain-free diet could be good for them.

 Grain-free foods replace grains with ingredients like sweet potato and peas; and are often also high in meat, which should ideally be the first and main ingredient in your pet’s diet.
-Both these things make grain-free pet foods easier to digest.
+Both these factors can make grain-free pet foods easier to digest.

 What are some good grain-free pet foods?

 Kitten and puppy food: If your kitten benefits from a grain-free diet, we recommend Lily’s Kitchen’s range of tasty cuts and patés: all grain-free and nutritionally complete.
 For a dry food, Arden Grange kitten is a safe choice.
-When it comes to puppy food, there aren’t a lot of grain-free options available, as a high-protein diet can be damaging to a puppy’s digestive system.
-Luckily, James Wellbeloved grain-free food for puppies has all the necessary nutrients they need.
-Remember it’s best to check with your vet before opting for grain-free kitten or puppy food.
+When it comes to puppy food, there is a wide range of options available, but it’s worth remembering a high-protein diet can sometimes be damaging to a puppy’s digestive system.
+Our advice?
+It’s always best to ask your vet for a suitable recommendation.

 Cat food: Lily’s Kitchen offer great-quality options (both dry and wet) made with freshly prepared meat, responsibly sourced fish and organic ingredients.
-Another brand we trust, Edgard & Cooper, makes naturally grain-free cat food in both dry and wet varieties.
-Last (but not least), Feline Choice is made with 75% chicken and has recipes adapted for adult and senior cats.
+Another brand we trust, Feline Choice, offers vet recipes made from 75% chicken and adapted to the nutritional needs of adult and senior cats.

-Treats: From fun-shaped biscuits to dental sticks, there are plenty of grain-free options available for dogs and cats.
-Fortunately, you don’t have to move away from your favourite brands – all the ones mentioned above (plus more) offer grain-free treats.
-As with our pet’s main meal, we like to pick treats with natural ingredients.
+Treats: From fun-shaped biscuits to dental sticks, there are plenty of grain-free dog treats and cat treats available for our furry friends.
+Fortunately, you don’t have to move away from your favourite brands – all the ones mentioned above (plus more) offer grain-free snacks.
+As with our pets’ main meal, we like to pick treats with natural ingredients, as those will give you the most nutritional value.

 Our articles are not a replacement for face-to-face vet advice.
-It’s important to consult with your vet on any pet concerns that you may have.
+We recommend consulting with your vet on any pet concerns that you may have.

 Shopping to do?